 - Demisexual.
 You experience sexual attraction infrequently, and when you do it’s only after developing a strong emotional connection to someone.

 - Heterosexual.
-You’re only sexually attracted to people of a different gender to you.
+You’re only sexually attracted to people of a different gender from you.

 - Homosexual.
-You’re only sexually attracted to people who are the same gender as you.
+You’re only sexually attracted to people who are the same or a similar gender as you.

 - Polysexual.
 You’re sexually attracted to people of many — not all — genders.